 1. You get to spend quantity time with your kids

-2. Be completely in charge of your schedule
+2. You are completely in charge of your schedule

 And, I love knowing I don’t have to answer to a school office for an absence.
 If my kid is with me, they are learning.

 3. Siblings spend a lot more time with each other

 You may be thinking, “girl, that’s no benefit”!
 I get it, a lot of siblings bicker and fight.
 Mine do too.
 But having my kids together all day forces me to deal with the “why”.

 Believe me, some days I’d rather send them to school than hear “Mom, he took that from me!” (here’s how we’ve worked on that whiney voice) one more time.